exercism/javascript-analyzer/docs/snapshot-tests.md

 located in `test/fixtures/two-fer/`.
 You can use these outputs to see if your analyzer produces the right result.

-Once you have established which solutions should generate which status and with what commentary, it might be a good time to set up a 📸 _snapshot_ test.
+Once you have established which solutions should generate a result and with what commentary, it might be a good time to set up a 📸 _snapshot_ test.
 These will record a snapshot of output and make sure they are the same, every single time.

 ## Contents

-Add a new file `test/analyzers/<slug>/snapshot.ts` and copy the following template, replacing `<slug>` with the actual slug and entering **1 to 20** (more is better, try to have at least 20 per status) fixture numbers to be tested.
+Add a new file `test/analyzers/<slug>/snapshot.ts` and copy the following template, replacing `<slug>` with the actual slug and entering **1 to 20** (more is better, but too many is not good) fixture numbers to be tested.

 ```typescript
 import { SlugAnalyzer } from '~src/analyzers/<type>/<slug>'